dalibo/pitrery/install.md

 action.

-The `-n` option of `pitrery` can be used to show the action script command line that would be runned, but without running it.
+The `-n` option of `pitrery` can be used to show the action script command line that would be run, but without running it.
 It is useful to check if the parameters configured in a particular configuration file are correct.
 For example, with the default configuration file `pitr.conf` :